Fellow-Consulting-AG/docapp-docs/docs/doc2/table-extraction/define-table-and-columns.md

 Note: The button is only visible if the column is selected.

-If you are done defining all tables and columns on your document use the "Save" button to activate your changes and to extract the data from the document:
+If you are done defining all tables and columns on your document use the `SAVE` button to activate your changes and to extract the data from the document:

 ![](/_images/doc2/Table Extraction/3-Define tables and columns/Image_13_save_button.png)